 Oftentimes there is one business valuation method that is most common for a business in a certain type of industry.
 Even then, I would encourage sellers to perform analyses using multiple methods to see how they compare.

-When you are two to five years out from a potential sale you may want to consider working with a financial advisor that specializes in financial planning for business owners.
+When you are two to five years out from a potential sale you may want to consider working with a Value Growth Advisor.
 You might even consider working with someone before a sale is on the horizon.
 Why not position yourself and your business to take advantage of an opportunity in case it was to arise?

 If you’re a business owner interested in talking more about this just schedule a complimentary call to chat about your situation and how we might be able to help.